 My own parents were into trad jazz something I really didn’t like.
 I recall seeing Acker Bilk at a recorded outside concert with them as a kid on Bristol Harbour next to the Arnolfini and being mesmerised so see the TV credits rolled up by hand.
 My mum had wanted to study art but left school at 15 with no qualifications and became an army nurse and my Dad was an Irish farmers son who left home to gain a trade in engineering and make room in the tiny cottage for his youngest brother.
 They met working in the forces in Benghazi Libya, both had left military life before 30.
 My dad had MS and eventually found work as architecture technician at Bristol Uni which he did for 25 years and I have great memories of being a kid in his workshop.
 They had a strong community spirit and helped set up the first city farm in the UK in Bristol in the 1970’s turning an old car park in Bedminster into the flourishing community hub it is today.

-I snuck into some of the gigs at Peels Meltdown during the resonance broadcasts, but so much was happening on the Resonance radio side it was far more exciting.
-Working behind the stage of the South Bank was the most fantastic experience one which was life changing at the time as it gave me a lot of confidence, as broadcasting across London was a more than a dream come true.
+I snuck into several of the gigs at Peels Meltdown during the resonance broadcasts, but so much was happening on the Resonance radio side it was far more exciting.
+Working behind the stage of the South Bank was the most fantastic experience one which was life changing at the time as it gave me a lot of confidence, as broadcasting across London was a more than a dream come true, we had Thruston Moore come and do a live impov set on air.